 I think I am qualified to talk about this.
 The positive changes I have recently experienced, gives me the confidence and freedom to write.
 A recent conversation with my gym client also prompted me to write down my thoughts.
-He urged me to write so others could similarly benefit.
+He urged me to write so that others could similarly benefit.

 It’s been more than 4 months that I am practicing sitting meditation.
 To be sure I am not entirely new to meditation.
 In fact, my late father and mother both meditated.
 My older brother also practiced sitting meditation for a brief period.
-So, at the back of my mind I had this idea that meditation maybe beneficial.
+So, at the back of my mind I had this idea that meditation may be beneficial.
 Thereafter, I had a few stints of practicing sitting meditation.
 But frankly, every time I did the practice I found it dead boring and quickly abandoned the practice.

 Strangely, after my friend taught me the nuances of the practice, for the very first time in my life I could sense that, perhaps, there may be some benefit to all of this After the three-days initiation period, I said to myself that this time I was going to give this an honest try.
 So, basically, I made a ritual of it.
-I made it sure that I would practice this every day.
-I wrote to my friend about the delightful benefits I had been experiencing, because my friend had suggested I jot down my thoughts on the effects of meditation.
+I made sure that I would practice this every day.
+I wrote to my friend about the delightful benefits I had been experiencing, because my friend had suggested that I jot down my thoughts on the effects of meditation.

-It’s now been more than 5 months I have been practicing meditation, and I see some of the life-changing benefits it has provided me:
+It has now been more than 5 months I have been practicing meditation, and I see some of the life-changing benefits it has provided me:

 The most profound benefit I have found in practicing meditation is that I don’t need as much sleep.
 For 17 years I have had the practice of taking a short nap after my breakfast.
-I get up early in the morning and workout at the gym, and I think that prompted me to take a nap in the morning, because I was exhausted.
+I get up early in the morning and workout at the gym, and I think that prompted me to take a nap in the morning because I was exhausted.
 But really, this was a very disgusting habit!
-I couldn’t help this nasty obsession (I literally was obsessed to sleep more).
+I couldn’t help it (I literally was obsessed to sleep more).
 I conveniently convinced myself that this was the right thing to do.
 I was dead exhausted!
 Ironically, it was all false gratification.
 However, things miraculously changed.

 One Saturday, after attending a bachelor’s party, I went to bed very late—midnight.
 Although I don’t drink very much, when I do, I don’t sleep well.
 So, it was no surprise that I woke up at 4 a.m.
-My sleep was restless until 7 a.m., and I couldn’t sleep no longer.
+My sleep was restless until 7 a.m. and I couldn’t sleep any longer.
 So I thought to read for a while (I enjoy reading books).
-However, I usually can’t read when I have slept less.
+However, I usually can’t read when I haven’t slept well.
 But, surprisingly enough, I really wanted to read that day and read straight till 2 P.M.
 (I didn’t even take a nap after my breakfast.
 Yes, that disgusting habit of sleep after breakfast for an hour).
-I honestly thought, I would try to sleep less on the next day, and so I did sleep for only half an hour the next day and was bustling with energy the whole day; whereas earlier, whenever I took that cat nap after breakfast, I usually woke up groggy and it took me a longtime to get into gear.
+I honestly thought, I would try to sleep less on the next day, and so I did sleep for only half an hour the next day and was bustling with energy the whole day; whereas earlier, whenever I took that cat nap after breakfast, I usually woke up groggy, and it took me a long time to get into gear.
 Most of the time was spent thinking about how sluggish I was because I hadn’t slept well.
 How disgusting!
-However, on the next day I boldly declared to myself that I would no longer sleep in the morning or in the afternoon.
+However, on the next day, I boldly declared to myself that I would no longer sleep in the morning or in the afternoon.
 I knew that meditation was helping me to stay awake and agile.
 I then browsed the internet and discovered that some practitioners claimed that 20 minutes of deep meditation was equal to 2 to 3 hours of sleep.
 I had practically experienced this.
 It had been almost five weeks, and I hadn’t felt any urge whatsoever to sleep in the morning.
-Moreover, I was getting up very early morning to practice meditation, as the silence in the early morning is greatly conducive to the practice.
+Moreover, I was getting up very early in the morning to practice meditation, as the silence in the early morning is greatly conducive to the practice.
 Perhaps, there are a few days when I have felt uninspired.
 On such days I rested.
-I took a short nap for few minutes and woke up ready and raring to go.
+I took a short nap for a few minutes and woke up ready and raring to go.